By Cat, May 2011 (Photo, right, from Wikimedia Commons)

 - Position oven rack in lower third of oven, and preheat to 300°F.

 - Prep lamb: Pat lamb shanks dry, trim.
 To trim: first cut away any silverskin and excess fat; then sever the tendons at the narrow end of the shank by inserting knife under each one and sliding along the bone.
 See Fine Cooking: How to prepare & trim a lamb shank (2) for photo illustrations.

-- Rub salt and pepper all over the meat; let rest while you prep the veggies and papillote.
+- Rub salt/pepper/spice mix all over the meat; let rest while you prep the veggies and papillote.

 - Prep veggies: Wash then halve leeks lengthwise, and cut into 1 ½ inch lengths.
 Do same with carrots.
 If using fennel, cut crosswise into crescents, or vertically into 8 sections.

 - Trim rosemary sprigs, and cut strips of orange zest using a potato peeler.

 - Prep en papillote: Cut 2 each, 18”x18” squares of heavy-duty foil and arrange similar squares (16″x16″) of parchment paper on top.
 Arrange on each: half the leeks and carrots, 1 sprig of rosemary, 1 strip of orange zest.
 Season with red pepper flakes, salt & pepper.
 NOTE: if using just one shank, or 2 small shanks, less than 1 lb each) you need only 1 each square of foil and parchment.

 - Brown shanks: Heat oil in skillet over medium heat, then brown lamb shanks on all sides, about 2 minutes per side.
 Do in batches as necessary to avoid crowding.
 Transfer each shank to a foil & parchment square, arranging on top of the veggies, drawing up the sides of the packets to contain the juices, but do not seal yet.